yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 - The glacier CSV data was taken from [datahub.io](https://datahub.io/core/glacier-mass-balance#data) and studies the average mass balance of glaciers worldwide between 1945 and 2014.
 This data was sourced from the US EPA and the World Glacier Monitoring Service.
 - The Montana county shape data was sourced from the Montana state government's website with data on [administrative boundaries](https://ftpgeoinfo.msl.mt.gov/Data/Spatial/MSDI/AdministrativeBoundaries/)
+- The heroic mountainscape at the top of the page comes from the National Parks Service, in Glacier National Park.